miloszhoc/LearningEnglishFromSubtitles/Readme.md

 ### Installation: ###
+1. Clone repository using `git clone https://github.com/miloszhoc/LearningEnglishFromSubtitles.git` command.
+2.    cd into _LearningEnglishFromSubtitles_ folder.
+3. Type `python setup.py install` or `python3 setup.py install` in order to install program.

    To see all commands - type `lefs -h`

 ### Usage: ###
-1. First check if language which you want to use is supported by API.
+1. Check if language which you want to use is supported by API.
 In order to do that type `lefs lang -w` if you want to translate words, or `lefs lang -t` if you want to translate text from subtitles.

 2. If you want to translate eg. words with frequency counter, type:
 `lefs wordsfreq [path to .srt file] [source language of subtitles] [destination language] [minimal length of each word] [minimal occurs number] [sort] [output file name]`